-- Polar coordinates angle: Enter the total angle of tool traverse along the helix in incremental dimensions.
-After entering the angle, identify the tool axis using a soft key. - Enter the coordinate for the height of the helix in incremental dimensions. - Direction of rotation DR Clockwise helix: DR- Counterclockwise helix: DR+ - Radius compensation RL/RR/R0 Enter the radius compensation according to the table above.
+- ▶ Polar coordinates angle: Enter the total angle of tool traverse along the helix in incremental dimensions.
+After entering the angle, identify the tool axis with an axis selection key. - ▶ Enter the coordinate for the height of the helix in incremental dimensions. - ▶ Direction of rotation DR Clockwise helix: DR-Counterclockwise helix: DR+ - ► Radius compensation RL/RR/R0 Enter the radius compensation according to the table above.